teifip/gke-demo/docs/influxdb.md

 The community version of InfluxDB does not support clustering.
 Therefore, this demo uses a deployment with one single replica and one [persistent volume](https://cloud.google.com/kubernetes-engine/docs/concepts/persistent-volumes) (backed by a Google Compute Engine [persistent disk](https://cloud.google.com/persistent-disk/)).

 Using Kubernetes [deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) for stateful applications like databases is not a recommended practice.
-Even the case with one single replica has some drawbacks that are discussed below.
+Even cases with one single replica have some drawbacks that are discussed below.

 ### Create a persistent volume claim